-Andy Halsey is a pastor ordained in the PCA.
-He has a wife and 5 children and lives in Bloomington, Indiana.
+Andy Halsey is the planting pastor of Christ Church of Columbus, Indiana.
+He has a wife and 5 children.

 Recent Posts >>